wr3cckl3ss/system3/README.md

 have wanted or needed, then look around, they cant he too hard to find.
 Use your brainpower to find your answers.
 No one is going to do it for you.

 <div align="center">

-I do however, have, something to introduce today.
+I do have, something, to introduce today.
 And those are what I call the "#system3 Power Pack".

 <img src="system3/powerpack1.jpg" width="35%" />
 <img src="system3/powerpack2.jpg" width="35%" />
 <img src="system3/powerpack3.jpg" width="35%" />

 *THESE APPS ARE FOR THOSE DEVICES LIKE THE S23 ULTRA, S22 ULTRA, FOLD 4, FOLD5...etc*